THIS WEEK'S MOTLEY FOOL UPDATE AS OF SATURDAY, September 11, 2021:

 If you came here just to get that Quick Summary of the recent Motley Fool's performance, there you go.

-MY MOTLEY FOOL CONCLUSION — Given that their last 12 months (that's 24 stock picks since they release two new stock picks every month) are up an average of 89% already, the Motley Fool Stock Advisor Service is absolutely worth it.
+MY MOTLEY FOOL CONCLUSION — Given that their last 120 stock picks (that's 24 stock picks a year over the last 5 years) are up an average of 238% , the Motley Fool Stock Advisor Service is absolutely worth it.
 If you have at least $200 to invest each month it clearly pays for itself many times over.

 The normal price of the service is $199 a year.
-But if you are a NEW SUBSCRIBER, they frequently run discounts of 10% to 50% off.
+But if you are a NEW SUBSCRIBER can claim this $99 a year price by clicking the link below.
 They also offer a 30-day full refund guarantee so you can try it and get a full month of all of their picks risk-free.
-Click the link below to see their current offer:

 Remember, they have a 30 day money back guarantee so you have nothing to lose and lots to gain from their stock picking service.